HIV and AIDS

 All Umbrella sexual health clinics offer free HIV testing.
 Some GPs also offer HIV testing for their patients.

 For many patients, the service we offer is a blood test.
-Samples are sent to our laboratory and results are available within five working days.
+Samples are sent to our laboratory and results are available within two weeks.

 For certain patients we can also offer a finger-prick test in the clinic, which returns a result within about 20 minutes.
 A doctor or nurse will advise whether this is suitable for you.